eyedent1ty/data-structure-and-algo/README.md

 # data-structure-and-algo
-This report is all about the data structures and algorithms that are mostly used in coding interview.
+This repository is all about the data structures and algorithms that are mostly used in coding interview.